GarreauArthur/smart-ttt/README.md

 So I am just going to use different techniques to solve this problem.
 I am just trying to learn stuff.

+## Minimax

+Minimax 1.0.0 is done and works fine.
+Minimax.c implements the minimax algorithm, you can try it, but you will never be able to win.

+### alpha-beta

+TODO : implement alpha-beta to optimize the algorithm.

 ## Bibliography

 * <https://neverstopbuilding-dropblog.herokuapp.com/minimax>